Electric Actuators: Types, Applications and Benefits

 Wiper Sealing Component

-Attached to the end of the outer tube, the wiper seal prevents contaminants like dust and liquids from entering the spindle area.
-It ensures a proper seal between the inner and outer tubes, affecting the actuator's IP rating.
+Attached to the outer tube's end, the wiper seal stops contaminants like dust and liquids from invading the spindle area.
+It ensures a proper seal between the inner and outer tubes, influencing the actuator's IP rating.

 Drive Nut

-The drive nut moves along the spindle and is attached to the inner tube, enabling its retraction and extension.
-It can be made from plastic or metal and is sometimes keyed to prevent the inner tube from rotating.
+Sliding along the spindle and attached to the inner tube, the drive nut facilitates retraction and extension.
+Can be made from plastic or metal, and sometimes keyed to avert inner tube rotation.

 Limit Switches